View Full Description

 The Volca Series offers the ideal introductory synthesizers, giving you unlimited sonic enjoyment and letting you create a diverse array of sounds that can only be obtained through an analog synth.
 Volca Bass gives you a powerful, analog bass sound, bringing you the ultimate sounds and grooves with ease.

-Volca Bass is an analog bassline groove box giving you a wide range of basslines from aggressive sounds that stand up to drums and fat sounds that support the rhythm to funky groove-generating sounds.
+Volca Bass is an analog bassline groove box giving you a wide range of basslines from aggressive, fat sounds that support the rhythm to funky grooves.
 Its simple structure has an unmistakable presence that can't be found with digital synths.
 Ideal for those new to synths, Volca Bass' step sequencer is distilled from the Electribe and is not only intuitive to use, but inspiringly powerful too.

 Slide function creates the impression of connected steps, and effects similar to a short loop can be created with the Active Step function, which skips steps during sequence playback, allowing for a dynamic performance.